SALT-NLP/PrivacyLens/README.md

       "data_recipient": "who the data is sent to", "transmission_principle": "how the data is transmitted",
       "source": "source of the seed",
-      "source_details": {backtrace information for seeds collected from regulations or literature}
+      "source_details": {"...": "backtrace information for seeds collected from regulations or literature"}
    },
    "vignette": {
       "story": "expressive vignette",